py4ds/nbless/README.md

 - your terminal or
 - your favorite Python environment (e.g. [PyCharm](https://www.jetbrains.com/pycharm/) or [Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial)).

-The `nbless` python package consists of 5 functions:
+The `nbless` python package consists of 6 functions:
 - `nbuild`, which creates a notebook from python scripts and plain text files, e.g. markdown (`.md`) and text (`.txt`) files.
 - `nbexec`, which runs a notebook from top to bottom and saves an executed version, leaving the source notebook untouched.
 - `nbconv`, which converts a notebook into various formats.
 - `nbless`, which calls `nbuild` and `nbexec` to create and execute a notebook.
+- `nbsave`, which saves notebook objects as files (Python only, no command line interface)
+- `nbread`, which reads in notebook objects from files (Python only, no command line interface)

-All of the above function work for Python _and_ R code, with the caveat that nbexec and nbless require the kernel argument to be set to `ir` if R code files (`.R`) are included.
+All of the above function work for Python _and_ R code, with the caveat that `nbexec` and `nbless` require the kernel argument to be set to `ir` if R code files (`.R`) are included.

 If you want to execute a Jupyter notebook that contains both R and Python code, you will have to put the R code in Python scripts (`.py`) and use [rpy2](https://rpy2.readthedocs.io/) with the default kernel (`python3`).

-To run Rmd files that include R and Python code, you will need the `reticulate` R package.
+You can also run the `nbless` functions in an R environment using the `reticulate` R package.

 The `nb` functions rely on the `nbconvert` and `nbformat` modules that are included with `jupyter`.

-The `catrmd` function has no dependencies beyond Python.
+The command line interface relies on the `click` library.

 ## Installation